 Officer Development School (ODS)

-Your initial AT should ideally take place at this five-week program in Newport, Rhode Island.
+Your first AT should ideally be at this five-week program in Newport, Rhode Island.

-ODS teaches fundamental military skills, proper uniform wear, and military etiquette.
+ODS covers military basics: skills, uniform regulations, and etiquette.

 Clinical Clerkship

-Clinical clerkships typically last between two and four weeks and give a chance for trainees to gain knowledge of the Navy’s medical system, meet program directors and department heads, and interview for future internships.
+These typically last 2–4 weeks and provide hands-on experience, exposure to the Navy medical system, and opportunities to meet program directors and department heads.
+Many use this time to interview for future internships.

-The Accessions AT staff fulfills the remaining 45-day requirement through School Orders, which allow students to return to school and resume their daily routines while still receiving active duty pay and benefits.
+The remaining days of the 45-day AT requirement are covered by School Orders, allowing students to return to school while still receiving active-duty pay and benefits.

-Clerkships are typically taken at the conclusion of the junior year and the start of the final year of study.
+Most clerkships take place between the end of the junior year and the start of the final year.

 School Orders